 at least one additional course above the basic competency

-level in foreign language or mathematics, or in computer
+level in foreign language (courses numbered 210 or higher) or mathematics (courses numbered 130 or higher), or a computer

-course taken in the CentreTerm of the freshman year.
+course taken in the CentreTerm of the first year.

 HUM 110 or 111 and HUM 120 or 121

 C. Social Studies

 1. One of HIS 110, HIS 120, HIS 230, HIS 240